Housing market indicators

 - land value as a percentage of capital value

 The indicators have been aggregated quarterly by census area unit, ward and territorial authority using 2013 Stats NZ geographical areas.

 The data is drawn from:

-- data purchased from Corelogic on housing sales, rating valuations and property attributes
+- data purchased from Corelogic on housing sales, rating valuations, and property attribute

 - Stats NZ

-Data is updated quarterly approximately 2 to 3 months after quarter-end, once third party data is available.
+Data is scheduled to be refreshed after quarter-end, once third party data is available.

 Download the data

-We've made all data available in a single file, and documentation and source code information is also available.
+We've made all TA level data available in a single file, along with Bedroom count data, documentation; and algorithm source code information is also available for download.

 Contact us by email if you have questions about the data or dashboard.